Skip to content

 3. Embedding Model: Selected in AI Configuration (defaults available) → AI Configuration

-4. Confluence Toolkit: Configured with your Confluence instance details and credentials
+4. Confluence Toolkit: Configured with your Confluence instance details, credentials, and Index Data tool enabled

 Required Permissions